SansForSSBU/crossmath-solver/README.md

 # crossmath-solver

 > **Note:** This project is currently a **Work in Progress**.
-> It is designed specifically for **Linux** environments and has only been
+> It is designed specifically for **Linux** environments.
-> verified using the sample image provided in this repository.
+> Input images must be screenshots of the game in 1080x2160 resolution
+> Even on these input images, the program will still sometimes fail.

 # Setup